Canada's Financial Comparison Guide

 Average student debt load after graduation

-As of May 4, 2026, the prime rate has remained consistent, keeping typical starting interest rates for college loans around 6.0%.
-This stability offers a predictable environment for students planning their finances.
-However, remember that individual rates still depend on your credit profile and program of study.
-Always confirm the exact rate with your chosen lender.
+As of June 15, 2026, the prime rate has held steady, maintaining typical starting interest rates for college loans at around 6.0%.
+This consistency provides a degree of predictability for students planning their finances for the upcoming academic year.
+However, individual rates can still vary based on creditworthiness and program specifics.
+Always verify the precise rate with your chosen bank.

 Meeting the eligibility requirements is a crucial first step in securing a college loan.
 Generally, applicants must be Canadian citizens or permanent residents.
 Full-time enrollment in a qualifying post-secondary program is also mandatory.
 Additionally, applicants need to demonstrate a verifiable financial need to qualify for these loans.